Am I eligible to apply for a Blue Card?

 Will EU citizens' applications be prioritised over mine?

 Some Member States apply a Labour Market Test (LMT).
-This is a mechanism that aims to ensure that migrant workers are only admitted after employers have unsuccessfully searched for national workers, EU citizens (in EU Member states this also means EEA workers) or legally residing third-country nationals with access to the labour market according to national legislation (for more information see the FAQ section).
+This is a mechanism that aims to ensure that migrant workers are only admitted after employers have unsuccessfully searched for national workers, EU citizens (in EU Member States, this also means EEA workers) or legally residing third-country nationals with access to the labour market according to national legislation (for more information see the FAQ section).

-Luxembourg doesn't apply a labour market test.
+Luxembourg does not apply a labour market test.

 How long will my EU Blue Card be valid?

-The standard period of validity in Luxembourg is: The residence permit is valid from the date of the arrival declaration at the commune.
+The standard period of validity in Luxembourg is: the residence permit is valid from the date of the arrival declaration at the commune.
 It is valid for a maximum of four years and renewable.
 If the employment contract has a duration of less than 4 years, for the duration of the contract plus 3 months.

-Specific rules: During the 2 first years, the residence permit is valid for a specific profession, in a specific sector, regardless of the employer.
+Specific rules: during the 2 first years, the residence permit is valid for a specific profession, in a specific sector, regardless of the employer.

 The sector and profession for which the non-EU national is authorised to work are indicated on the residence permit under the field "observations" in the form of an "ISCO" code.